El Alear Garden

 A grand set of garden stairs running adjacent to the fitness center, allows one to proceed from the upper garden level to the mid-level terrace.
 Located on this middle level are the lap pool and additional gathering areas for dining or entertaining.
 Positioned along the linear edge of the lap pool is the second set of stairs as well as a sloping ramp that is integrated into the wall of the pool and forms an elegant contiguous water feature along the procession.
 This water feature provides ambient noise for the garden while acting as a backdrop to the lowest level of the garden.
 The landscape architect also worked with the architect to design a restroom to be located inconspicuously below the lap pool and adjacent to the lower level garden terrace.

 The far southeast corner of the garden is dedicated to more passive uses.
 A gradually sloping lawn was created for families, children, and pets to play as they please.
 An ‘arroyo’ or dry stream basin was created to collect run-off during major storm events and is integrated into the landscape with natural boulders found on-site.
 Several nature trails traverse the 2.2 acres of gardens and outdoor areas providing additional opportunities for residents to commune with the outdoors in a passive setting.

-All of the landscape and activity areas feature views to the adjacent mountain ranges creating vignettes and interest throughout the site.
+All of the landscape and activity areas feature views of the adjacent mountain ranges creating vignettes and interest throughout the site.
 The planting itself is comprised of entirely native species that evoke the characteristics of the nearby Chipinque Ecological Park.
 While limiting the need for irrigation by utilizing drought-tolerant plant material, minimal irrigation is provided by two large cisterns that collect stormwater run-off and air-conditioning condensate from the buildings.
 Along with the irrigation system, several infrastructural systems are hidden throughout the various garden spaces including CCTV, audio equipment, telecommunications & data.
 These discreet systems allow for increased security while being obscured from the residential view and providing a sense of comfort for the residents who live within the community.